diyanj03/SMLFM_Analysis_DJ/README.md

 ---

 ### *The pipeline has been tested using a 20ms SMLFM dataset of a HaloTag-tagged NANOG mutant in live mESCs.
-Raw data and results for this can be found in the 'tests' folder.*
+Raw data, configs and results for this can be found in the 'tests' folder.*